 Travel insurance for visitors to Andalucía

-Spain’s health system is one of the best in Europe, but these systems differ from country to country.
-It is common in Spain, for example, to pay for medications prescribed by a doctor, unless you qualify for assistance due to retirement or low income, in which case some services are free.
-Even if you travel with the new EHIC form, which replaced the now-defunct E-111 form in January 2006, you may still be required to pay for part of any treatment.
+Spain’s health system is one of the best in Europe.
+It is common in Spain to pay for medications prescribed by a doctor on a private prescription.
+A state (regional) health service doctor will issue a Green or Red prescription.
+The green will enable you to purchase medications at a Pharmacy at a reduced cost.
+The red is if you qualify for assistance due to retirement or low income, in which case the medications.
+Keep any receipts and you may be able to claim a refund from your own countries heath or social security systems.
 Few EU countries cover the full cost of medical treatment in the EU and participating countries in the EHIC system.
-The EHIC form is available from post offices and travel agencies.

 Travel agencies, insurance companies and credit card companies all offer travel insurance, and with some credit cards you will be automatically covered, but to a limited degree, when you buy travel services using their credit card.
 It is easy but vital to check the extent of your coverage, as a minor accident can soon need outpatient treatment, an X-ray or specialist consultation, say, that can start to cost you money.